What is Damp?

 In order to identify the right course of action to eliminate your damp problems, you need to know what type of damp is creating the issue.
 There are 3 main types of damp that affect domestic properties, which are:

-To learn more about the different types of damp, just follow the links to their dedicated pages.
+To learn more about the different types of damp, just follow the links above.

 Damp makes itself known in a number of different ways.
 None of these are particularly pleasant.
 During several decades of working with damp, we’ve seen just about every sign of its presence possible.
 Signs of damp depend on the cause, but here are the main ones: